Libardo1/telafinance/content/pages/86-gdp-today.markdown

 # GDPToday
 ---

-&#8729; GDPToday provides forecasted estimates for upcoming official GDP releases from the Bureau of Economic Analysis
+&#8729; Tela provides forecasted estimates for upcoming official GDP releases from the Bureau of Economic Analysis

 &#8729; The forecast is updated every weekday that does not fall on a holiday

-&#8729; The official first estimate for 2018Q2 GDP from the BEA will be released on July 27, 2018. <!--The current annualized estimate for 2018Q1 GDP as of March 29, 2018 is +2.63%.
-The current three-year forecast for GDP is +7.61%.
-The current three-year severe forecast for GDP is -4.98%. -->
+&#8729; The official first estimate for 2018Q2 GDP from the BEA will be released on July 27, 2018.

 ---